Mazdaywik/mazdaywik.github.io/essay/distillery-en.md

-The essay of Speculative Refal Distillation
+The Essay of Speculative Refal Distillation
 ===========================================

 _Alexander Konovalov, August 2018_